-This activity is designed to help students embrace their failures, and use them to move forward, rather than to give up in defeat.
+This activity is designed to help students embrace their failures and use them to move forward rather than give up in defeat.

 Provide large poster boards or banners.
 Place in the school hallways.
-Encourage fellow staff, students, family, and community members to write, share and view failures they have experienced.
+Encourage fellow staff, students, family, and community members to write, share, and view failures they have experienced.
 This activity can be anonymous.
-Later at an assembly, host a panel where panelists that consisted of faculty share their stories of failure and how they overcame it.
+Later, at an assembly, a panel was hosted where panelists, who consisted of faculty, shared their stories of failure and how they overcame them.
 For example:

-- I lost a scholarship because I did not do well in school and didn't get help. - I failed my Algebra class the first time I took it. - I changed my major 4 times. - I got rejected from my dream college. - I didn't manage my money and spent too much on credit cards when I was a freshman. - I waited too long to fill out the FAFSA. - By sharing stories, you bring people together and begin a conversation that failure is an important part of growth and learning, especially first-generation students.
+- I lost a scholarship because I did not do well in school and didn't get help. - I failed my Algebra class the first time I took it. - I changed my major four times. - I got rejected from my dream college. - I didn't manage my money and spent too much on credit cards as a freshman. - I waited too long to fill out the FAFSA. - By sharing stories, you bring people together and begin a conversation that failure is essential to growth and learning, especially for first-generation students.